ludwig-l/mensa-menu-stwm/README.md

 Script for retrieving the menu in different mensas of the Studentenwerk München.

-## Currently implemented
+## Currently implemented and ideas to implement in the future

-Retrieval of the mensa menu for a given date and mensa.
+- [x] Retrieval of the mensa menu for the current day

-## Ideas for future versions

-* Using current date as day to retrieve the menu
-* check for valid days (e.g. there is no menu on weekends or public holidays)
+- [x] Check if today is a weekday and give hint if it is not
+- [ ] Check for public holidays too
-* Add support for more mensa locations
+- [ ] Add support for more mensa locations
-* Simple translation of the menu from German to English (and maybe even more languages)
+- [ ] Simple translation of the menu from German to English (and maybe even more languages)